 View the most popular items in our shop

-Research for Secret Rivers took many forms: digging into our and other collections to find suitable objects for display, reading in libraries and archives, speaking to experts, trawling the internet and fieldwork.
+Research for our 2019 Secret Rivers exhibition took many forms: digging into our collections to find suitable objects for display, reading in libraries and archives, speaking to experts, trawling the internet and fieldwork.
 One of the exhibition curators, Thomas Ardill, tells us about one of the more active forms of research – a run along the route of the Tyburn river.

 Now, I’m not a hydrologist, geographer, cartographer or psychogeographer.
 I didn’t expect to make any new discoveries by visiting London’s rivers or the streets beneath which many of them now flow.
 But I was keen to at least familiarise myself with the routes of the nine rivers, streams and brooks that form case studies in the Secret Rivers exhibition.
 I wanted to get a sense of their place (or trace) in the city we know today.

 By this time last year, I had already walked along the courses of the Westbourne and Neckinger, taken a boat on the Thames, gone for a dip in the Fleet (well, the men’s bathing pond which drains into the Fleet Sewer), and gone to see the Wandle and the Lea.
 Running the route of the Tyburn was for me a novel and quick way to experience the buried river.
 I soon realised that by tracking my progress on a smartphone running app, I could experiment with a new way of mapping a ‘lost river’ and of digitally re-inscribing it into the city.
 I admit that my run wasn't purely research motivated - it was a week after Christmas and high time I got up off the sofa.

 I had previously used Tom Bolton’s ‘London’s Lost Rivers: A Walker’s Guide’ (2011) to find my way along the subterranean waterways of the city and I'm sure it would have proved very useful, had I not left my copy on my desk at work.